DIR-3 KYC for Professionals

 The Central Government has drawn-out the policy of KYC (Know Your Client) for the Directors too.
 Identical to the Bank KYC, where the government wishes to know the Directors and expect them to submit a yearly intimation before 30th April of every year regarding their KYC and any changes that have been made in the submitted documents.

-The Ministry of Corporate Affairs (MCA) has introduced this form for the first time with its notification dated 5 July 2018, by announcing an amendment in the The Companies (Appointment and Qualification of Directors) Second Amendment Rules, 2018.
+The Ministry of Corporate Affairs (MCA) has introduced this form with its notification dated 5 July 2018, by announcing an amendment in The Companies (Appointment and Qualification of Directors) Second Amendment Rules, 2018.

 Related: DIR-3 KYC Update